anastasiaarsky/ML-Capstone-Spam-Classification/DataCollection.md

 ### 1. Datasets Explored

-*Note: the "ham" label means that the message was legitimate* There are a couple publicly available Spam Email datasets:
+*Note: the "ham" label means that the message was legitimate*.
+There are a couple publicly available Spam Email datasets:

 ###### i.
 [Enron Spam dataset](https://www2.aueb.gr/users/ion/data/enron-spam/)